 Yellow Fever Vaccination

-- Suffering from immunosuppressive diseases such as lymphoma, thymoma, leukaemia, Hodgkin's disease and hypogammaglobulinaemia.
+- Persons with immunosuppressive diseases such as lymphoma, thymoma, leukaemia, Hodgkin's disease, hypogammaglobulinaemia and HIV infection

 - Received other live attenuated viral vaccines within the past 4 weeks